43D/player/README.md

 * Light Theme
 * Pagination for most listened songs (necessary for performance)
 * Add an option to disable "Discovery"
+* Ranked warning.
+As it shares the same information as AMQ, during ranked matches some features must be disabled (search by name, artist or composer);

 <hr>